EoghyUnscripted/100-Days-Of-Code-Python/Level 2 - Intermediate/Day 20 - Turtle: Animations & Coordinates/README.md

 # Day 20 Turtle: Animations & Coordinates

+## Overview

+   We begin day 20 continuing what we learned on day 19 using key inputs to move objects.
+We take it to the next level by calling functions from external class files.

 ## Project: Snake Game Part 1

 Using the Turtle package, we will build a snake game.
 This will include the object shape, collision detection, user key listeners and a scoreboard.